gonutz/check/README.md

 }
 ```

-Since there are no generics in Go, I would have to write a helper for all types
+Since there were no generics in Go at the time of this packages's creation, I
+would have to write a helper for all types of values that I wanted to compare:
-of values that I wanted to compare: int, uint, byte, float32, []byte, map, etc.
+int, uint, byte, float32, []byte, map, etc.
+Even with generics you would need to write a lot of specialized code, generics
+are not really much help here.
 The functions to implement comparison for equality of two values can get more
 complex depeding on the type.
 Floating point values can usually not be compared with == because of rounding